trivikverma/researchgroup/content/courses/epa1316-2020/labs.md

 ### Data

 This lab uses a sample of geo-referenced tweets for the city of Liverpool.
-Go to the [Datasets](../datasets.html) tab and check the "Geo-referenced tweets" section to find out more information about the data as well as instructions to download it.
+Go to the [Datasets](../datasets.html) tab and check the **Geo-referenced tweets** section to find out more information about the data as well as instructions to download it.

 ### Required before the practical